the ultimate guide for mixing epoxy resin

 Stay away from polystyrene containers (resin code 6, PS) as they melt under low temperatures.

-Contending with bubbles
+Contending with Bubbles

 • Temperature: Working in a shop or with material below 70F will cause the mixed epoxy to become too thick to properly release air and self level.